FDio/csit/docs/ietf/draft-mkonstan-nf-service-density-01.md

 * Data-plane optimized software - any software with dedicated threads handling data-plane packet processing e.g. FD.io VPP (Vector Packet Processor), OVS-DPDK.
+* Packet Loss Ratio (PLR): ratio of packets received to packets transmitted relative to packets transmitted over the test trial duration, calculated using formula: PLR = ( pkts_transmitted - pkts_received ) / pkts_transmitted.
+For bi-directional throughput tests separate PLR applies for each measured direction.
+* Non Drop Rate (NDR): packet/bandwith throughput rate sustained by DUT/SUT at PLR equal zero (zero packet loss) specific to tested frame size(s).
+MUST be quoted with specific packet size as received by DUT/SUT during the measurement.
+For bi-directional tests, PLR criteria applies per each packet flow(s) direction.
+Packet NDR measured in packets-per-second (or fps), bandwidth NDR expressed in bits-per-second (bps).
+* Partial Drop Rate (PDR): packet/bandwith throughput rate sustained by DUT/SUT at PLR greater than zero (non-zero packet loss) specific to tested frame size(s).
+MUST be quoted with specific packet size as received by DUT/SUT during the measurement.
+For bi-directional tests, PLR criteria applies per each packet flow(s) direction.
+Packet PDR measured in packets-per-second (or fps), bandwidth PDR expressed in bits-per-second (bps).
+* Maximum Receive Rate (MRR): packet/bandwidth throughput rate regardless of PLR sustained by DUT/SUT under specified Maximum Transmit Rate (MTR) packet load offered by traffic generator.
+MUST be quoted with both specific packet size and MTR as received by DUT/SUT during the measurement.
+For bi-directional tests, MTR can be specified as aggregate for both directions (only if the load is symmetric) and/or separately for each measured direction.
+Packet MRR measured in packets-per-second (or fps), bandwidth MRR expressed in bits-per-second (bps).

 # Motivation